The best places to stand up paddleboard near Calgary (and where to rent SUPs!)

 Note that this lake can get some big waves from wind and boat/Seadoo traffic, so mornings and evenings are the best time to paddle.

-SUP rentals are available from Hyperactive Watersports at the Chestermere Marina.
+SUP rentals are available from Chestermere Landing Marina & Watersports at the Chestermere Marina.

 Ghost Reservoir Provincial Recreation Area (15 minutes west of Cochrane)

-The Ghost Reservoir is a popular paddling spot due to its proximity to Calgary.
-Park at the South Launch (it’s easier to access the water on this side) and paddle up the north arm towards the mouth of the Ghost River for calmer water.
-The water tends to be calmest in the morning before the wind kicks up and power boats get going.
+The Ghost Reservoir, 20 minutes west of Cochrane, is a popular paddling spot due to its proximity to Calgary.
+Park at the South Launch (it’s easier to access the water on this side) and paddle under the overpass and up the north arm towards the mouth of the Ghost River.
+The water is calmer and more sheltered here than in the main part of the lake.
+Go in the morning before the wind kicks up – and to beat the power boat traffic.

-SUP Rentals are available at the South Launch from Cochrane Water Sports and Ghostek North.
+SUP Rentals are available at the Ghost Reservoir South Launch from Ghostek North.

 Barrier Lake, Kananaskis